carlsborg/aws-config-rdk/MacLinux/README.txt

 - The lambda function $RULE_NAME.zip needs to be in the same directory as the createRule script

-Example:
+For config triggered rules:

-./createRule default python s3_ver ./pythonlambdas/S3-VersioningEnabled.py "AWS::S3::Bucket"
+./createRule default python s3_ver /path/to/pythonlambdas/S3-VersioningEnabled.py "AWS::S3::Bucket"

+For periodic rules:

+./createRule default python EMR-ec2role /path/to/pythonlambdas/EMR-EC2InstanceRole-DefaultCheck.py  periodic

 At this point, you have written and created a rule that maybe works, which you need to test.